Inside Kunal · a private inquiry

 for most of his adult life.

 He meets a complex system, becomes fascinated, and builds a better map.
 Advertising became Nova.
 Markets became Pulse.
 Information became Pivot.
 Memory became Noto.
 Reflection became Circa.
 Health became Healthspan.
-Giving became Astro.
+Giving became Spark.
 Even relationships, travel, and rituals become objects of intentional design.

 The life arc